nubch/hagato-audio/README.md

 ## Audio Integration
-This fork adds a simple audio integration to the chess example using the unified-audio library.
+This fork adds a simple audio integration to the chess example using the [Unified-Audio-Interface](https://github.com/nubch/unified-audio-hs) library.

 Swapping between the FMOD and SDL implementation can be done in the `Main` module of the chess example.